okanselami/jsonplaceholder-react-redux/README.md

 ## 🧐 Introduction
-MVP Projects goal is listing users posts and related comments and also user can tag all comments and reply to comments
+MVP Project's goal is listing posts and their comments.Users can add tags and reply to comments

 _Jsonplaceholder api consumed to  posts, user and comments info  :dash:._